Where can I find information on test dates, test centers, and other test-related issues?

 Most students get similar scores on the SAT and ACT, but there are some students who do significantly better on the ACT.
 Use your results on the PSAT and PLAN tests – or SAT and ACT tests – to determine which test is better for you.
-For students who will be Juniors during the 2015-2016 academic year this decision is made a bit more complicated by the new SAT which will be administered in March.
-To discuss this further please give us a call.
+We’d be happy to advise on this decision, please give us a call.

 Other companies guarantee gains of 250 or more points or quote average score increases of as many as 400 points.
 Why don’t you make those guarantees or quote those score increases?

 We at Sexton Test Prep do not believe that these promises are honest, and that many of these promised score increases are artificially inflated by unofficial diagnostic tests, excessively harsh scoring of practice tests, or selective score reporting.

 We want to provide you with an honest and straightforward tutoring experience.
 Therefore, we only report score increases from one official test (e.g PSAT/SAT) to another.
 Furthermore, we try to track down the score results of every single one of our students, so that our data is reflective of our entire clientele, not only the few very successful students who take time to respond to a score survey.

 Nonetheless, the majority of our students do very well, and the students who really put the time and effort in almost all do very well.